 Outstanding young men and women, at least 15 years of age but not yet 21, are eligible to participate in the Rayado program.
-Two 20-day treks are offered each summer.
-They are not coed.
+Two 20-day non-co-ed treks are offered each summer.
 Leadership is provided by Philmont's most experienced Rangers.

 Older Scouts and Venturers who have mastered basic outdoor skills should consider applying for the challenging and selective Rayado trek program.
 A Rayado trek encourages participants to attain a high level of personal growth and self-reliance.
 Rayado is a 21-day program.
 Participants depart the morning of the 21st day.
-(July 10 and August 8 are departure dates).